 \subsubsection{$U_1^BU_1^A$: Playing the second card}

-For playing the last remaining card, there is no choice left for the players.
-Thus the unitaries $U_1^{A/B}$ simply flip the qubits $q_1,q_4,q_7$ or $q_{10}$ subject to the condition that the corresponding ancilla is in state $\ket{0}$.
+When playing the last remaining card, there is no choice left for the players.
+Thus, the unitaries $U_1^{A/B}$ simply flip the qubits $q_1,q_4,q_7$ or $q_{10}$ subject to the condition that the corresponding auxiliary qubit is in state $\ket{0}$.